bunny8205/kisanai/README.md

 📂 Project Structure

-Since all datasets and models are in the root directory, your folder should look like this:
+All datasets and models are in the root directory

-kisanai/
-│── ai8.py
-│── requirements.txt
-│── README.md
-│── cleaned_dataset.csv
-│── crop_steps.csv
-│── loansubsidy.csv
-│── improved_crop_category_model (1).pkl
-│── crop_category_encoder (1).pkl
-│── soil_ph_model (1).pkl
-│── irrigation_requirement_model.joblib
-│── stage_prediction_model.joblib
-│── irrigation_type_model.joblib
-│── fertilizer_type_grouped_model.joblib
-│── fertilizer_median_dose_table.parquet

 🧩 Installing Ollama